NealAnalyticsLLC/Azure-Databricks-Lakehouse/README.md

     ![Master Pipeline](./images/Master%20Pipeline.png)

-There are 4 types of pipelines that can be build depending on the requirements.
+There are 3 types of pipelines that can be build depending on the requirements.

 1. Historical Pipelines
 2. Incremental Pipelines
 3. Archive pipelines
-4. Quality Check Pipelines

 ## Data Bricks Notebooks
 To use the containers from ADLS first we have to mount those in Data Bricks.
 You can refer to the below link to mount your containers.